davawen/keal/README.md

   - [x] Launch Application
   - [x] List plugins
   - [x] Manage session (log out, suspend, shutdown, ...)
+  - [ ] Built-in calculator and unit converter
+- [ ] More plugin actions (copy to clipboard, open in terminal)
 - [ ] Error feedback in UI instead of panicking/logging to stderr
 - [ ] Plugin database
 - [x] Asynchronous plugin execution
+- [ ] Allow keal to launch as a daemon for faster startup

 ## Configuration
 Keal is configured in `~/.config/keal/config.ini`.